Shadow IT policies: mitigating risks and enhancing security

 Crafting a strong Shadow IT policy

-Building a solid shadow IT policy isn't just about setting rules—it's about creating a framework that encourages innovation while keeping your organization safe.
-Here’s how to get started:
+Building a functional shadow IT policy isn't just about setting rules—it's about creating a framework that encourages innovation while keeping your organization safe.
+Here's how to get started:

 Start with the basics: clearly define what's okay and what's not when it comes to using technology in your organization.
 The goal is to foster innovation without compromising security.
 Make sure your guidelines are straightforward and easy to understand.